'Gutsy Everton show they do know how to win away'

 |Brentford (a)

-Their next game, away at already-relegated Watford on Wednesday, has to be seen as an opportunity to keep up this momentum and move further clear, but then they have two home games to come and we know what kind of atmosphere we will get at Goodison Park.
+Their next game, away at already-relegated Watford on Wednesday, has to be seen as an opportunity to keep up this momentum and move further clear, but then they have two home games to come and we know what kind of atmosphere they will get at Goodison Park.

-Even know just one more win might be enough to keep them up, but two almost certainly will be.
+Just one more win might be enough to keep them up, but two almost certainly will be.

 The pressure is on Leeds now